In This Article

 Once the money is paid out, your loved ones can use the money for whatever they choose.
 Often this includes paying monthly bills, like a mortgage or paying for a child’s education.
 Having the safety net of life insurance can ensure that your family can stay in their home and pay for the necessary things that they need during a difficult time.
 Life insurance is a way to protect the financial future of your family or business while also giving you peace of mind.

 Let’s start with the two most popular types of life insurance: term life and permanent life.
-Term life insurance covers you for a fixed amount of time, while permanent life insurance covers you until the end of your life.
+Term life insurance provides coverage for a fixed amount of time, while permanent life insurance lasts until the end of your life.
 Now here’s a closer look.

-Term life insurance provides the most straightforward coverage.
-It’s active for a set period, usually 10 to 30 years, and pays out a death benefit to your beneficiaries if you die while the policy is still active.
-You choose the term when you take out the policy.
-That’s it — nothing more, just simple financial protection for the people you care about.
+Term life insurance is commonly referred to as the most straightforward coverage option.
+There is typically a set period that the coverage is active, usually 10 to 30 years, and beneficiaries are paid what’s known as a “death benefit” if you die while the policy is active.
+You choose the term when you take out the policy — it’s as simple as that.

 Term is also typically the most affordable type of life insurance since the premium payments stay the same for the duration of the policy.
 In addition to being the most affordable, term life insurance is the most popular type of life insurance sold because it offers large payouts at a low cost.